OrangeSpyderMan/inkplate10-weather-cal/README.md

 6. Read the PNG image back from SD card and write to the e-ink display.
 7. Returns to deep sleep until the next scheduled wake time (eg. 24 hours).

-#### Features:
+#### Features

 - Ultra-low power consumption:
   - approx 21µA in deep sleep
   - approx 240mA awake
   - approx 30 seconds awake time daily
 - Real-time clock for precise sleep/wake times.
 - Daylight savings time handled automatically.
 - Can publish to a MQTT topic for remote-logging.
 - Renders messages on the e-ink display for critical errors (eg. battery low, wifi connect timeout etc.).
 - Stores calendar images on SD card.
 - Reconfigure client by updating YAML file on SD card and reboot - easy!

 ### Server (Raspberry Pi)

 1. Gets any relevant new data (ie. weather, maps).
 2. Generates a HTML file using a Python HTML translator [Airium](https://pypi.org/project/airium/).
 3. [Chromedriver](https://chromedriver.chromium.org/downloads) is then used to turn that generated HTML file into PNG image that fits the dimensions of e-ink resolution.